 The third aspect is a look at the kinds of damaging interpersonal communications that result when people are operating from negative life-positions.

 The fourth aspect is how this is all correlated with brain biology.
 This is key to understanding what happened to you in an abusive authoritarian environment, and how to get over it.
-Believer it or not, such an experience actually changes the way your brain functions.
+Believer it or not, an environment characterized by negative life-positions actually changes the way your brain functions.
 And it's not for the better!

 The Three Components of Personality